-Package Cost: The cost of the week-long Ichanga Float package is $6850 per person
+The cost of the week-long Ichanga Float package is $6,850.00 USD per person.

 • Kamchatka, more than any destination in the world, attracts adventurous single anglers.
 There is no surcharge to come alone.
 What's more, many people opt for multiple-week trips, combining either multiple weeks on the Savan system, or including other rivers elsewhere in Kamchatka.

 Included in your angling package at the Ichanga Float is all ground and air transportation once in Kamchatka and all food, accommodation and guides.